byterubpay/byterub-site/_posts/2019-10-14-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-10-14.md

 **\<sarang>** OK, something to discuss at next dev meeting, then
 **\<sarang>** Are there any other topics to discuss for this meeting?
 **\<Isthmus>** Oh yea, lemme grab a link
-**\<Isthmus>** The CryptoEconSec paper by hasu and all is very interesting, and parts are relevant to both Monero and our lock time conversation
+**\<Isthmus>** The CryptoEconSec paper by hasu and all is very interesting, and parts are relevant to both ByteRub and our lock time conversation
 **\<Isthmus>** \*et al
 **\<Isthmus>** I definitely recommend reading it.
 Very approachable.
 **\<Isthmus>** Here's the writeup: https://uncommoncore.co/research-paper-a-model-for-bitcoins-security-and-the-declining-block-subsidy/